yueyingh/BIOSTAT-615/augmentedADMM/README.md

 ## Getting Started

 To run these scripts, clone the repository and ensure you have R and the necessary libraries installed.
 Each script can be executed independently to generate the corresponding plots.
-The scripts are well-commented and include examples and parameters for typical usage scenarios.

-## Contributing

-Contributions to improve the algorithms or extend the comparisons are welcome.
-Please feel free to fork the repository, make your changes, and submit a pull request.

 ## References